 Dr. Toussaint Losier (moderator) is an Assistant Professor in the W.E.B.
 Du Bois Department of Afro-American Studies at the University of Massachusetts Amherst.
 He has been a visiting scholar at Harvard University’s Charles Warren Center for Studies in American History and a Woodrow Wilson National Foundation Career Enhancement Fellow.
 He is co-author of Rethinking the American Prison Movement (Routledge, 2017) with Dan Berger and is preparing a book manuscript tentatively titled, War for the City: Black Liberation and the Consolidation of the Carceral State.

 The James Baldwin Lecture addresses issues connected to social, economic, and political justice and underpinnings in institutional racism.
 It was established by and made possible with generous support from History Department alumnus Dr. Allen J. Davis ’68.
 This lecture is presented by the UMass Amherst Department of History, the W.E.B.
 Du Bois Department of African American Studies, and the College of Humanities and Fine Arts.

 The Feinberg Family Distinguished Lecture Series is made possible thanks to the generosity of UMass Amherst history department alumnus Kenneth R. Feinberg ’67 and associates.
-The series is co-sponsored by more than 3 dozen university and community organizations.
+This event is co-sponsored by the Center for Multicultural Advance and Student Success, in addition to the more than 3 dozen university and community co-sponsors of the series.